pimbrouwers/Falco/README.md

 dotnet add HelloWorldApp package Falco
 ```

-Remove the `Startup.cs` file and save the following in `Program.cs`:
+Remove the `Startup.fs` file and save the following in `Program.fs`:
 ```f#
 module HelloWorldApp